mikelawrence/RPi-HAT-RGBW-LED-Controller/code-light/README.md

     payload_on: "ON"
     payload_off: "OFF"
 ```
-The RGB Floodlight subscribes to the command_topic and expects JSON control data in the following format...
+The RGB Light subscribes to the command_topic and expects JSON control data in the following format...

 ```JSON
 {